crypto-power/cryptopower/how-to-build-mobile.md

 there should now be a cryptopower.app file in the cryptopower root directory.
 You can send this file to your iOS simulator.

-or to send it to your simulator autmatically, execute the command below:
+or to send it to your simulator automatically, execute the command below:

 `xcrun simctl install booted cryptopower.app`